Inside DNC chair's 'challenging' bid to avert midterm defeat

 At the same time, Democrats believe that a positive message focused on their legislative accomplishments will also lift their standing — if they can effectively sell their achievements to voters.

 Earlier in the year, Democrats enacted a $1.9 trillion pandemic relief package, which sent $1,400 checks to most Americans and provided billions more in support for people and businesses affected by the pandemic.
-And last week, Democrats, with some Republicans, approved the biggest infrastructure package in generations, a $1 trillion measure that will fund years’ worth of major construction projects in every state in the nation.
+On Nov.
+6, Democrats, with some Republicans, approved the biggest infrastructure package in generations, a $1 trillion measure that will fund years’ worth of major construction projects in every state in the nation.
 Biden will sign the bill into law on Monday.

-Still unsettled is Biden’s larger social spending plan dubbed “Build Back Better,” which features unprecedented government funding to address climate change, childhood poverty and health care.
+Still unsettled is Biden’s larger social spending plan, which features unprecedented government funding to address climate change, childhood poverty and health care.

 A week after Democrats approved the infrastructure package, however, the party has yet to unveil a comprehensive plan to promote their accomplishment, which polls suggest is overwhelmingly popular despite pockets of conservative opposition.

-In an attempt to get things started, Harrison participated in four cable television interviews this week.
-At the same time, a handful of DNC leaders have made television or radio appearances.
-And local elected officials in Pennsylvania, Wisconsin, Georgia, North Carolina and Michigan held local press conferences to highlight the infrastructure bill.
+In an attempt to get things started, Harrison participated in four cable television interviews this past week.
+At the same time, some DNC leaders have made television or radio appearances.
+Elected officials in Pennsylvania, Wisconsin, Georgia, North Carolina and Michigan held news conferences to highlight the infrastructure bill.

 Harrison said the modest start is intentional.